 Affectionately referred to as tripod cats, leg amputation is surgical removal of the limb.
 Cats are such agile creatures, it is hard to imagine how a cat could possibly cope on three legs, but they manage easier than we often give them credit for.

 There are several reasons amputation will be necessary for a cat.
-The most common are due to severe trauma, usually as a result of a traffic accident.
+The most common is due to severe trauma, usually as a result of a traffic accident.
 Some cancers can affect the leg including bone cancer and VAS (vaccine associated cancer), which is a rare form of cancer which as the name would suggest, has been linked to some vaccines.
 In some countries, it is recommended the different vaccines be performed in the legs as if cancer does develop, the leg can be amputated.
 If cancer develops behind the neck, which is a common area for vaccines, removal of the tumour is much more difficult.
 Osteosarcomas and fibrosarcomas are two cancers which can develop in the leg.
 Less common causes may include birth defects, severe burns or frostbite, loss of function of the limb due to nerve damage, a severe infection which can not be controlled.

 Amputations can be performed on forelegs or hind legs, it is much more common for an amputation to occur on the hind leg, although front legs can be amputated too.
 It is rare for more than one leg to be amputated and a specialised cart will be required for your cat to move around if more than one leg is removed, cats can easily move around on three legs.